 But how many times have you heard this?
 “We bought a living tree for the holidays but it died after we planted it.”
-Otherwise successful arborists find getting a living Christmas tree to take a risky proposition.
+Otherwise successful arborists find getting a potted Christmas tree to live is a risky proposition.
 Why?
-The planting of living Christmas trees happen under two special circumstances.
+The planting of living trees happen under two special circumstances.
 The trees spend a period of time indoors under warm conditions that replicate spring thaw.
 This signals the tree — prematurely — that it’s time to start the growing season.
 The second circumstance is winter planting.
 The middle of winter isn’t the ideal time for putting trees in the ground.

 Having a living tree in your home surrounded by presents on Christmas morning and then having it transferred to an honored place in your landscape — for years! — is not an impossibility.
 But it does take extra special care.
 Basically, after buying the tree, you store it cold, recreate the conditions of a short winter thaw when you bring it inside, then recondition it to cold and outdoor planting.
 The other problem is digging the hole.
 If the ground is solidly frozen, well, even your ice fishing auger won’t be much help.